neal-igolgi/h265_benchmark/README.md

 After running either one of the above on a target file:

 - *Make_csv_archive.sh* will extract certain specs from the fileapp outputs via **mediainfo** utility and from the speed log made by *fileapp_transcode_vmaf.sh*, plot the VMAF and PSNR data together from vmaf, and create a .csv file with the information along with images of each plot.
+Lastly, it uploads plots and videos to local server.
 To run this:
    ```bash
    ./make_csv_archive.sh [-o OUTFILE] [-a] <input_file.ts>
    # note that the input_file should be simply the same param used for the first script